 - Download the PDF version

-- Download the report on landslide inventory and susceptibility assessment for Saint Lucia
+- Download the report on landslide inventory and susceptibility mapping for SVG

 - Go to Geonode to view the map

 Landslide susceptibility assessment was carried out in two steps.
 First the importance of the various causal factors was analyzed using statistical modelling with Weights of Evidence (WOE) Analysis.
 This was done in an iterative process, and new factors were generated and tested.
 The final landslide susceptibility maps were generated using Spatial Multi-Criteria Evaluation (SMCE), where the weights form the statistical analysis were used as a basis, but were modified when considered appropriate.
 Also the effect of different weighting between the factor maps was evaluated.
 The quality of the resulting landslide susceptibility maps was tested using success rate curves, which were also used to classify the final susceptibility maps.
 In order to use SMCE, the factor maps need to be ordered, and standardized inside of a criteria tree.
-In order to decide the final criteria tree to be used to produce the final maps, several scenarios were tried as a sensitivity analysis to find out the best combination and ordering of the factor maps, and to compare how different methods of standardization can affect the results. in order to do this to main stages will be made.
-See also Use Case 8.3.
+In order to decide the final criteria tree to be used to produce the final maps, several scenarios were tried as a sensitivity analysis to find out the best combination and ordering of the factor maps, and to compare how different methods of standardization can affect the results. in order to do this to main stages will.